How to Create an Android App From Your Website

 - High-res Icon (512 x 512 px – 32-bit PNG (alpha)

 Make sure to check out our App Store Optimization guide to accomplish the best results.
-After filling in all necessary details you can decide if you want to offer your app for free or charge a certain amount of money.
+After filling in all the necessary details you can decide if you want to offer your app for free or charge a certain amount of money.

 I hope this guide will help you to generate more traffic to your website.
 The easiness of creating an Android app from your responsive website also allows you to think of more original things you can create an app for – things like your resume.
 Please share your experiences in the comments below!